YiYang-github/Sinitic_Data/README.md

 In this project, we release the most diverse and comprehensive features for hundreds of Sinitic dialects from large-scale transcription and raw waves to faciliate further research in language variation/classification/evolution or related domains like Economics as references.

+You can use the [load.py](load.py) to load representations directly.

 ## 0. Data Used

 We collected raw speech ('Data2'), transcription ('Data4'), categorical annotation ('Data3') and historical information('Data1').
+For each dataset, we apply clear and consistent preprocessing.
 Below is detailed introduction.

 **表 1: 数据集概览**
 | 标识  | 内容  | 规模  |  特征  | 来源 |